frconor-ebook/meditations/_posts/2025-05-07-the-faith-of-abraham.md

 It\'s interesting how five centuries later we\'re looking back to these historical realities, all of which came from the faith of St. Ignatius and how God used his correspondence---in the same way God wants to use our correspondence.

-We have no idea how God has planned to use our faith, and our living out the practice of our faith, to build up a whole new "civilization of love" that St. John Paul talked about (John Paul II, Encyclical, *Dominum et vivificantem*, May 18, 1986).
+We have no idea how God has planned to use our faith, and our living out the practice of our faith, to build up a whole new "civilization of love" that St. John Paul talked about (John Paul II, Apostolic Letter, *Salvifici doloris*, Point 30, February 11, 1984; Encyclical, *Dominum et vivificantem*, Point 67, May 18, 1986; *Letter to Families*, February 2, 1994; *Catechesis*, June 8, 1994).

 We\'ve come to change the world with our faith.
-In our prayer this morning we can say to Our Lord:

-Lord, increase my faith.
+In our prayer this morning we can say to Our Lord: Lord, increase my faith.
 Increase my faith, my hope, my charity.
 Help me to correspond in the way that you want me to correspond, because I know you have great things that are dependent on my correspondence.

 Every time that we receive the sacraments we get an increase of faith, of hope, and of charity.
 The theological supernatural virtues come to us with the grace of God that comes through the sacraments.

-Every time you go to Confession and receive Holy Communion, it\'s good to have a habitual desire that you actualize, telling Our Lord:

-Lord, I want this Communion and this Confession to bring me all those graces that I need, to grow in these key virtues.
+Every time you go to Confession and receive Holy Communion, it\'s good to have a habitual desire that you actualize, telling Our Lord: Lord, I want this Communion and this Confession to bring me all those graces that I need, to grow in these key virtues.

 That\'s one of the reasons why the Church recommends frequent Confession, frequent reception of Holy Communion, so that we grow in these virtues, we grow in grace, we grow in faith, and ultimately, we grow in holiness.

-"I shall bless those who bless you, and shall curse those who curse you, and all clans on earth will bless themselves by you.
+"'I shall bless those who bless you, and shall curse those who curse you, and all clans on earth will bless themselves by you.'
 So Abram went as Yahweh told him."

-Abraham corresponds to the commands that God gives him, the invitations, and on many occasions, we\'re going to find this is his response.
+Abraham corresponds to the commands that God gives him, or the invitations, and on many occasions, we\'re going to find this is his response.
 "And Lot went with him.
 Abram was seventy-five years old when he left Haran" (Gen. 12:3-4).

 He wasn\'t a young man by any standards.
 God may come to us at any stage of our life and ask us for great things.